AriFordsham/GHCWiki/frisby2013-q1.md

 - KNOWN_CALL_TOO_FEW_ARGS_ctr - "PAP": creates a Partial APplication closure
 - KNOWN_CALL_EXTRA_ARGS_ctr   - like a fast call, but first push a continuation onto the stack that effectively uses stg_ap_\<PAT\>_fast for the extra args

+- ALLOC_HEAP_tot is in words, and so are the allocation numbers for each id

 ### Core -\> STG -\> CMM

 TODO and _what you can learn by looking at each one_